• Skip to main content

 • BDO TV

 If the coronavirus wasn’t enough, it’s also cold and flu season.
 AND…if that wasn’t enough, we are also going into allergy season (it’s a lot, I know).
-But don’t worry, while some of the symptoms of all four are similar, each one has distinct qualities to figure out which infection you may have.
+But don’t worry, while some of the symptoms of all four are similar, each one has distinct qualities to help figure out which infection you may have.
 Details for each are listed below:

 Symptoms of COVID-19 can include: